ericPantarotto/react_ultimateCourse/_notes/notes.md

 `setMovies(data['Search']);`:  after the state has been set in this line of code, or actually after we instructed React to set the state, that doesn't mean that this happens immediately.
 So instead, it will happen after this function here has been called.

+### The useEffect Dependency Array

+**<span style='color: #495fcb'> Note:** Every **state variable** and **props** used inside the effect **MUST** be included in the dependency array.
+Otherwise we get a **stale closure**.

+Effects are actually only executed after the browser has painted the component instance on the screen.
+So, not immediately after render, as you might have thought initially.
+That's why we say that **effects run asynchronously** after the render has already been painted to the screen.

+And, the reasons why effect work this way is that effects may contain long-running processes, such as fetching data.
+So, in a situation like that, if React would execute the effect before the browser paints a new screen, it would block this entire process, and users would see an old version of the component for way too long.
 <!---
 [comment]: it works with text, you can rename it how you want